ar(t)chitecture: Setouchi and Aichi

 practical

-No visa for stays of up to 90 days with the purpose of tourism.
+No visa necessary for stays of up to 90 days with the purpose of tourism.

 Inoculations: not required.
 However, some vaccinations are recommended, see ‘wanda.be’:https://www.wanda.be/en/landen/japan/

-• The combination of travel services offered to you is a package holiday within the meaning of Directive (EU) 2015/2302, transposed by the Act of November 21st 2017 on the sale of package holidays, coupled travel packages and travel services.
+• The combination of travel services offered to you is a package holiday within the meaning of Directive (EU) 2015/2302, transposed by the law of 21 November 2017 on the sale of package holidays, linked travel arrangements and travel services.

-• Consequently, you are entitled to all EU rights applicable to package holidays.
-Planopli is fully responsible for the proper execution of the entire package holiday.
+• Consequently, you can claim all EU rights applicable to package holidays. planopli is fully responsible for the proper execution of the entire package holiday.

-• Planopli also has the legally required protection to reimburse you and, if the transport is included in the package holiday, to repatriate you, in the event that it becomes insolvent.
+• planopli also has the legally required protection to reimburse you and, if transport is included in the package holiday, repatriate you in case it becomes insolvent.

 payment info